PropertySimple/ps-lite-nextjs-test/docs/FULL_PRODUCTION_PLAN.md

 **Ready for Week 1!** 🎯

-*Built for Next.js 16 App Router with React Server Components*
+*Built by PropertySimple for Next.js 16 App Router with React Server Components*